chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 ### EXTERNAL_MU

-Enable ExternalMu Mode.
+Enable External_Mu Mode. (this mode is hard turned off for now.)
-(this mode is hard turned off for now.)
+The External_mu variant of ML-DSA modifies the standard signing and verifying process by allowing the precomputed mu to be externally provided instead of being internally derived from the message and public key.
+In this variant, the signing procedure accepts mu as an explicit input, making it suitable for environments where mu is generated offline for efficiency.
+While the core signing and verifying algorithm remains unchanged, the message input register is ignored in this mode.

 ### STREAM_MSG